apache/skywalking/docs/en/setup/envoy/README.md

                 port_value: 11800
 ```

-A more complete static configuration, can be observed here [config.yaml].
+A more complete static configuration, can be observed [here](config.yaml).

 Note that Envoy can also be configured dynamically through [xDS Protocol](https://github.com/envoyproxy/data-plane-api/blob/master/XDS_PROTOCOL.md).

 # Metrics data

-Some of the Envoy statitics are listed in this [list](https://www.envoyproxy.io/docs/envoy/latest/configuration/statistics).
-While a sample data that contains idetifier can be found [here](identify.json), while the metrics only can be observed [here](https://www.envoyproxy.io/docs/envoy/latest/configuration/statistics).
+Some of the Envoy statistics are listed in this [list](https://www.envoyproxy.io/docs/envoy/latest/configuration/statistics).
+A sample data that contains idetifier can be found [here](identify.json), while the metrics only can be observed [here](metrics.json).